-Reputational risk (page 97)
+Reputational risk (page 91)

 A risk that arises if our shareholder value (including earnings and capital) is adversely affected by any negative stakeholder perception of DBS' image.
-This influences our ability to establish new relationships or services, continue servicing existing relationships, and have continued access to sources of funding.
+This influences our ability to establish new relationships or services, continue servicing existing relationships and have continued access to sources of funding.
 Reputational risk usually occurs when the other risks are poorly managed.

-2 Risk-taking and our business segments
+Risk-taking and our business segments

 Because we focus on Asia's markets, we are exposed to concentration risks within the region.
-We manage these risks by engaging in industry diversification and overseeing individual exposures.
-In addition, DBS uses the specialist knowledge we have of our regional markets and industry segments to effectively assess our risks.
+We manage these risks by diversifying our risk across industries and individual exposures.
+In addition, DBS relies on the specialist knowledge of our regional markets and industry segments to effectively assess our risks.

-As a commercial bank, DBS allocates more economic capital to our Institutional Banking and Consumer Banking business segments, as compared to Treasury.
-A buffer is also maintained for other risks as well, including country risk, operational risk, reputational risk and model risk.
 The chart below provides an overview of the risks arising from our business segments.
 The asset size of each business segment reflects its contribution to the balance sheet, and the risk-weighted assets (RWA) refer to the amount of risk incurred.

-Please refer to Note 44 to the financial statements on page 174 for more information about DBS' business segments.
+Refer to Note 44 to the financial statements on page 180 for more information about DBS' business segments.

-Consumer Banking/ Wealth Management Institutional Banking Treasury Others ^(a) Total
+SGD million Consumer Banking/ Wealth Management Institutional Banking Treasury Markets Others (a) Group

-SGD m

-Assets ^(b) 96,405 231,929 102,701 45,418 476,453

-Risk-weighted assets 34,609 171,280 51,776 20,953 278,618
+Assets (b) 110,718 246,863 103,158 51,807 512,546

+Risk-weighted assets 42,355 170,391 53,448 21,395 287,589

 % of RWA

-Credit risk 84% 94% 40% 71% 81%
+Credit risk 85% 94% 30% 78% 80%

-Market risk 0% 0% 56% 24% 12%
+Market risk 0% 0% 66% 15% 13%

-Operational risk 16% 6% 4% 5% 7%
+Operational risk 15% 6% 4% 7% 7%

-(a) Encompasses assets/RWA from capital and balance sheet management, funding and liquidity activities, DBS Vickers Group and The Islamic Bank of Asia Limited
+Encompasses assets/ RWA from capital and balance sheet management, funding and liquidity activities, DBS Vickers Group and The Islamic Bank of Asia Limited

-(b) Before goodwill and intangibles
+Before goodwill and intangibles